 - Check if the internet light on router internet light is on or is it blinking?
 Both have a different meaning, which you can check in the manual.

 - Check to confirm if the router is connected to the cable/DSL modem

 - Your computer’s TCP/IP settings are perfect, and the router is also connected to the Modem, but the Modem’s setting is in conflict with the router’s default setting and this creates interference in gaining access to the router.

 - One common mistake can be that instead of typing 192.168.1.1 for router admin interface you typed 192.168.l.l.
 This is the most common error and you should always keep in mind that IP address is a combination of numbers and hence no alphabets should be used.

 - Proxy setup in the browser creates trouble at times.

-- If you have multiple network cards already in your machine, then their TCP/IP settings can conflict and create problem.
+- If you have multiple network cards already on your machine, then their TCP/IP settings can conflict and create a problem.